Disney Port Orleans Riverside Resort Review

 Walking trails at Port Orleans

-Disney’s Movie Under the Stars is hosted on Ol Man Island, at Riverside Resort.
+Disney’s Movie Under the Stars, outdoor movie is hosted on Ol Man Island, at Riverside Resort.
 And takes place each evening, weather permitting, and features an evening campfire on select nights.
 This outdoor movie is a fun way to relax into the evening hours, and the seclusion of the island makes it feel just like camping.

 One of the best ways to see the entire resort is by horse and carriage.
 At $55 per ride, you can enjoy a leisurely 25-minute excursion along the Sassagoula River.
 The carriage seats 4 adults or 2 adults and 3 small children.
 You can make reservations on the same day and it’s a great way to add some fun to the day if you’re taking a break from the parks.
 Book a Carriage Ride.